Reopening Protocols and Mitigation Plan

 - Classrooms will be cleared of excess furniture to allow for desks/tables to be spaced as much as possible.

-- Minimize the number of students in common areas.
-Expand cafeteria space and add tables outside (middle and high schools).
+- Schools will minimize the number of students in common areas and will expand cafeteria space/add tables outside (middle and high schools).

 - Elementary students will eat with their cohorts.

-- Limit volunteers/visitors on campus.
+- Limited volunteers/visitors will be permitted on campus.
 Program volunteers are permitted.

-- Recesses will be staggered to keep grade-level cohorts together and to allow time for equipment to be sanitized.
+- Recesses will be staggered to keep grade-level cohorts together.

 - Seating will be arranged to allow for physical distancing as feasible, with students facing the same direction.